 The term “backface” refers to the amount of impact the wearer of the body armor experiences.
 The new proposed standards would allow 2 inches of backface instead of 1.7 inches, which some believe may have a negative medical impact for the wearer.
 The idea behind loosening this standard, however, is that it will enable the use of lighter materials, which should encourage military personnel and police officers to wear the armor more often.

-So, when body armor manufacturers complete sourcing, it’s critical that they assess how a certain material or supplier will help ensure the end product meets the required standards in order for it to be a viable purchase option.
-Being able to meet these standards creates consumer confidence, and can make all the difference in saving a life.
+When body armor manufacturers source, it’s critical that they assess how a certain material or supplier will ensure the end product meets the required standards in order for it to be a viable purchase option.
+Being able to meet these standards creates consumer confidence and can make all the difference in saving a life.

 Exceeding the Standards with Core Matrix Ballistic Material

 To learn more about the new NIJ standards or discuss ballistics material options with an expert, reach out to the Tex Tech team today.